Processori7/FreeAi_Yandex_Opera_Ext/README.md

 ```
 git pull
 ```
 Or download the archive and copy the replacement files.
+You can also download the extension update program: https://github.com/Processori7/update/releases and save it in the same directory with the extension files and just run it.
+Documentation: https://github.com/Processori7/update

 # Thanks
 Thank you for your help with the layout and design of [ShikoDay](https://github.com/ShikoDay) :)